Top countries to make the most of your retirement (and have a high pace of life)

 If you obtain the non-habitual resident (NHR) status and have not resided in Portugal during the previous five tax years, foreign-source pensions, dividends, royalties and interests income will be exempt from tax during the first 10 years.
-To apply for the Non Habitual Resident (NHR) status, you must reside 183 days in the year of application and subsequent years.
-If you are not a tax resident in your home country, and it has a tax treaty with Portugal, your pension might be totally tax free.
+To apply for the Non-Habitual Resident (NHR) status, you must reside 183 days in the year of application and subsequent years.
+If you are not a tax resident in your home country, and it has a tax treaty with Portugal, your pension might be totally tax-free.
 Check incorporations.io/portugal to learn more about its tax treaties.

 Retire in Cyprus

 This island of the eastern end of the Mediterranean has been for decades the destination chosen by many Central European and especially British pensioners to retire.
 Due to the relatively low cost of living, favorable tax conditions and an English-speaking population.
-In addition, the island enjoys tranquility, absence of congested areas and a healthy Mediterranean lifestyle.
-Good weather, nice beaches, mountain and extremely friendly people.
+In addition, the island enjoys tranquility, the absence of congested areas and a healthy Mediterranean lifestyle.
+Good weather, nice beaches, mountain, and extremely friendly people.
 Another of the great advantages of Cyprus, being a former British colony, its population has a high knowledge of English.